 Each proposal will be evaluated based on the following criteria:

-Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the following review criteria and additional review criteria (as applicable for the project proposed).
+• Overall Impact: Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the following review criteria and additional review criteria (as applicable for the project proposed).

 Significance: Does the project address an important issue or a critical barrier in the field?
 Is the prior research that serves as the key support for the proposed project rigorous?
 If the aims of the project are achieved, how will scientific knowledge and/or technical capability be improved?
 How will successful completion of the aims affect the concepts, methods, and technologies related to the manufacture, distribution, and marketing of tobacco products?

-Innovation: (Does the application challenge and seek to shift current research in the field of tobacco regulatory science as it relates to the manufacture, distribution, and marketing of tobacco products?
+Innovation: Does the application challenge and seek to shift current research in the field of tobacco regulatory science as it relates to the manufacture, distribution, and marketing of tobacco products?
 Is a refinement, improvement, or new application of theoretical concepts, approaches or methodologies, or instrumentation proposed?
 Will the outcomes of the project provide new information to further develop the knowledge base that informs the manufacture, distribution, and marketing of tobacco products in order to protect public health?

 Approach: Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
 Have the investigators included plans to address weaknesses in the rigor of prior research that serves as the key support for the proposed project?
 Have the investigators presented strategies to ensure a robust and unbiased approach, as appropriate for the work proposed?
 Are potential problems, alternative strategies, and benchmarks for success presented?
 If the project is in the early stages of development, will the strategy establish feasibility and will particularly risky aspects be managed?
 Have the investigators presented adequate plans to address relevant biological variables, such as sex, for studies in vertebrate animals or human subjects?
+If the project involves human subjects and/or NIH-defined clinical research, are the plans to address the protection of human subjects from research risks clear?

 Evidence of future research and funding potential: Does the proposed research show unambiguous evidence of potential for future funding?
 Does the proposal adhere to the specific requirement regarding a clear explanation of the next steps toward external funding and provides details regarding an identified funding mechanism?